 The importance of this focus relates to how we can use what we learn, about what conditions are conducive or support of adaptive learning, in intentional ways…to build robust processes in health care organizations that facilitate and maximize learning about new knowledge, to ensure that other components of capacity – including human resources and other resources – are present at adequate levels (Berta et al. 2018), and to remove barriers to learning.

-- Factors that Influence Social Learning Processes: Studies of factors that influence the related social processes of building organizational learning capacity, innovation diffusion, and knowledge transfer.
+- Factors that Influence Social Learning Processes.
+Studies of factors that influence the related social processes of building organizational learning capacity, innovation diffusion, and knowledge transfer.

 This research focus relates to understanding the factors that influence three distinct but relatable social learning processes: organizational learning, innovation diffusion, and knowledge transfer.
-Organizational learning has its origins in the organization and management sciences, while innovation diffusion originated in the communication sciences with sociologist Everett Rogers (2005), and knowledge transfer is used in the dissemination and implementation sciences to refer to processes intended to facilitate the transfer of (largely) new research evidence-based knowledge to practitioners to improve their practise.
+Organizational learning has its origins in the organization and management sciences, while innovation diffusion originated in the communication sciences with sociologist Everett Rogers (2005), and knowledge transfer is used in the dissemination and implementation sciences to refer to processes intended to facilitate the transfer of (largely) new research evidence-based knowledge to practitioners to improve their practice.
 While I originally took great pains to differentiate these processes, and the theories that underlie them, I have come to use them as complementary frameworks to guide my work in studying the learning processes of complex systems.
 The research that I have conducted in this area addresses questions including: What contributes to building learning capacity?
 Are there factors that facilitate, and others than impede, the building of learning capacity?
 What processes facilitate knowledge transfer within an organizational system?
 What factors influence innovation diffusion within an organizational system? and in broader systems comprised of similar but geographically dispersed organizations?